-- 10.1 Data Protection Legislation requires the Council to notify personal data breaches to the ICO and, in certain instances, the Data Subject.
-This will be done by the DPO; staff and councillors should not attempt to notify the data subject or the ICO. - 10.2 The Council has procedures for dealing with any suspected personal data Breach and will notify Data Subjects or the ICO where legally required to do so. - 10.3 If staff or councillors know or suspect that a personal data breach has occurred, they must immediately notify the DPO by reporting it as a data or cyber security breach at:
+- 10.1 Data Protection Legislation requires the Council to notify personal data breaches to the ICO and, in certain instances, the data subject.
+This will be done by the DPO; staff and councillors should not attempt to notify the data subject or the ICO. - 10.2 The Council has procedures for dealing with any suspected personal data breaches and will notify data subjects or the ICO where legally required to do so, and when necessary to protect the rights and freedoms of the of the data subject(s). - 10.3 If staff or councillors know or suspect that a personal data breach has occurred, they must immediately notify the DPO by reporting it as a data or cyber security breach at: